SR-LIO: LiDAR-Inertial Odometry with Sweep Reconstruction: Related Work

-\textbf{LiDAR-Inertial Odometry.} LiDAR-inertial odometry systems \cite{zhang2014loam, zhang2017low, shan2018lego, li2021towards, ye2019tightly, qin2020lins, shan2020lio, xu2021fast, xu2022fast, chen2022direct} are mainly divided into loosely-coupled framework \cite{zhang2014loam, zhang2017low, shan2018lego} and tightly-coupled framework \cite{li2021towards, ye2019tightly, qin2020lins, shan2020lio, xu2021fast, xu2022fast, chen2022direct}.
+\textbf{LiDAR-Inertial Odometry.} LiDAR-inertial odometry systems \cite{zhang2014loam, zhang2017low, shan2018lego, li2021towards, ye2019tightly, qin2020lins, shan2020lio, xu2021fast, xu2022fast, chen2023direct} are mainly divided into loosely-coupled framework and tightly-coupled framework.
 The loose-coupled framework, e.g., LOAM \cite{zhang2014loam, zhang2017low} and LeGO-LOAM \cite{shan2018lego} which have an IMU interface, uses IMU measurements to calibrate the motion distortion of LiDAR point clouds, and provides motion priors for ICP pose estimation.
-The tightly-coupled framework \cite{li2021towards, ye2019tightly, qin2020lins, shan2020lio, xu2021fast, xu2022fast, chen2022direct} uses IMU measurements to provide motion constraints for ICP, so as to improve pose estimation accuracy and robustness.
-According to the type of LIO joint optimization, the tightly-coupled system can be further divided into iEKF based framework \cite{qin2020lins, xu2021fast, xu2022fast}, BA based framework \cite{li2021towards, ye2019tightly} and graph optimization based framework \cite{shan2020lio, chen2022direct}.
-LINs firstly fuses 6-axis IMU and 3D LiDAR in an iEKF based framework, where an iEKF is designed to correct the estimated state recursively by generating new feature correspondences in each iteration, and to keep the system computationally tractable.
-Based on the mathematical derivation, Fast-LIO \cite{xu2021fast} proposes a new method of solving Kalman gain to avoid the calculation of the high-order matrix inversion, and in turn greatly reduce the computational burden.
+The tightly-coupled framework \cite{li2021towards, ye2019tightly, qin2020lins, shan2020lio, xu2021fast, xu2022fast, chen2023direct} uses IMU measurements to provide motion constraints together with ICP, so as to improve pose estimation accuracy and robustness.
+According to the type of LiDAR-inertial state estimation, the tightly-coupled system can be further divided into iEKF based framework \cite{qin2020lins, xu2021fast, xu2022fast, chen2023direct}, BA based framework \cite{li2021towards, ye2019tightly} and graph optimization based framework \cite{shan2020lio}.
+LINs firstly fuses 6-axis IMU and 3D LiDAR in an EKF based framework, where an iEKF is designed to correct the estimated state recursively by generating new feature correspondences in each iteration, and to keep the system computationally tractable.
+Based on the mathematical derivation, Fast-LIO \cite{xu2021fast} adapts a technique of solving Kalman gain \cite{sorenson1966kalman} to avoid the calculation of the high-order matrix inversion, and in turn greatly reduce the computational burden.
 Based on Fast-LIO, Fast-LIO2 \cite{xu2022fast} proposes an ikd-tree algorithm \cite{cai2021ikd}.
 Compared with the original kd-tree, ikd-tree reduces time cost in building a tree, traversing a tree, removing elements and other operations.
+DLIO \cite{chen2023direct} proposes to retain a 3-order minimum in state prediction and point distortion calibration to obtain more accurate pose estimation result.
 LIO-SAM \cite{shan2020lio} firstly formulates LIO odometry as a factor graph.
-Such formulation allows a multitude of relative and absolute measurements, including loop closures, to be incorporated from different sources as factors into the system.
-DLIO \cite{chen2022direct} builds an internal map by registering dense point clouds to a local submap with a translational and rotational prior generated by a nonlinear motion model. \cite{ye2019tightly} firstly fuses 6-axis IMU and 3D LiDAR in a BA based framework.
+Such formulation allows a multitude of relative and absolute measurements, including loop closures, to be incorporated from different sources as factors into the system. \cite{ye2019tightly} firstly fuses 6-axis IMU and 3D LiDAR in a BA based framework.
 Besides, to obtain more reliable poses estimation, a rotation-constrained refinement algorithm is proposed to further align the pose with the global map.
 LiLi-OM \cite{li2021towards} selects the key-sweeps from solid-state LiDAR data, and performs BA based multi-key-sweep joint LIO-optimization.
 However, when the type of LiDAR changes from solid-state to spinning, the time interval between two consecutive key-sweeps becomes longer than 100ms, then the error of IMU constraints in LiLi-OM is larger than that of \cite{ye2019tightly}.
-In this case, the accumulative error in IMU pre-integration cannot be ignored no matter what kind of tightly-coupled framework is used.
-If the key-sweep selection is needed, e.g., \cite{li2021towards}, the time interval of two consecutive key-sweeps becomes even longer, further increasing the accumulative error in IMU pre-integration, and consequently reduce the accuracy and robustness of a system.